-The tangle free cord makes a return and the inline volume controller is once again very clicky and responsive.
+The all-plastic construction feels solid and the adjustable ear hooks help keep the earphones on during running, weight lifting, CrossFit – you name it.
+You can’t shake these off.
+The tangle-free cord makes a return and the inline volume controller is once again very clicky and responsive.
 The entire unit is sweat, and water resistant, and with me pouring water all over this thing, they still work time and time again.

 Last but not least, there are 4 silicone tips in general.
 This is clearly subjective, but they are comfortable for my small ear canals.
-Keep in mind, the PowerBeats 3 eartips rests around the opening of the ear-canal and doesn’t mmmnecessarily go in-ear like the Jaybird sport earphones for a secure fit.
-Some like the in-ear method as it provides more sound isolation, yet some says it’s uncomfortable.
-And with the Powerbeats 3, although it is comfortable, the earphones do let in more sound from your environments, which is good if you’re jogging and you want to hear your environment for safety, or not so great if you want to block out the world .
+Keep in mind, the PowerBeats 3 eartips rests around the opening of the ear canal and doesn’t necessarily go in-ear like the Jaybird sport earphones for a secure fit.
+Some like the in-ear method as it provides more sound isolation, yet some say it’s uncomfortable.
+And with the Powerbeats 3, although it is comfortable, the earphones do let in more sound from your environment, which is good if you’re jogging and you want to hear your environment for safety, or not so great if you want to block out the world.
 It’s completely up to you.

-Regarding battery life, Beats is claiming up to 12hrs which is very high for a pair of mainstream sport earphones.
-I’ve personally tested this leaving it on overnight from a full battery, the PowerBeats 3 died in 13hrs and 33minutes to be exact at 50% volume, the same test I do on most of my headphone and earphone reviews.
-Apple is claiming because of it’s W1 chip inside, you also get better range.
-Wireless strength is great and performanced perfectly fine when paired to both my Google Pixel XL or my iPhone 7.
+Regarding battery life, Beats are claiming up to 12 hours which is very high for a pair of mainstream sport earphones.
+I’ve personally tested this leaving it on overnight from a full battery, the PowerBeats 3 died in 13 hours and 33 minutes to be exact, at 50% volume, the same test I do on most of my headphone and earphone reviews.
+Apple is claiming because of its W1 chip inside, you also get better range.
+Wireless strength is great and performed perfectly fine when paired to both my Google Pixel XL or my iPhone 7.

-So I hope this review helped you in some way, be sure to Like and Subscribe if you haven’t.
-And be sure to follow me on Facebook and Instagram.
+So I hope this review helped you in some way, be sure to follow me on Facebook and Instagram.
 I’m Jimmy with JimsReviewRoom.
 You guys take care, and I’ll see you on the next one.
-Bye.